textpattern/textpattern.github.io/tags/meta-description.md

 <txp:article />
 ```

-The first time the tag is used in the @<head>@, the section meta description will be output as a @<meta>@ tag if viewing the section landing page, or the article meta description if viewing an individual article.
+The first time the tag is used in the `<head>`, the section meta description will be output as a `<meta>` tag if viewing the section landing page, or the article meta description if viewing an individual article.

 The second instance is only shown if on a landing page, and will force the display of the section meta description as an introductory paragraph.

-Other tags used: "section":section, "if_article_list":if-article-list, "article":article.
+Other tags used: [section](section), "if_article_list":if-article-list, [article](article).

 ## Genealogy